MichaelCade/stock-demo/README.md

 ## Resolving the code

-After the recovery we will need to fix our `new-stock-job.yaml` so that we do not alter wrongly the stock value of some products.
+After the recovery we will need to remove our `new-stock-job.yaml` so that we do not alter wrongly the stock value of some products.

+`rm -r new-stock-job.yaml`

 ```
 cat << EOF > correct-stock-job.yaml